 - 2.14.1.
-Requirements for mock up for sensitive 1st time design, or custom-made fixtures and use of new systems for review, comment and possible improvements. - 2.14.2.
+Requirements for mock up for sensitive first time design, or custom-made fixtures and use of new systems for review, comment and possible improvements. - 2.14.2.
 Provide mock-up of luminous system, or fixture, minimum size to effectively display the lighting, control and fixtures including at least one of each component, located where directed, to Section Mock up. - 2.14.3.
-Analyze mock-up to determine if the effect, ease of maintenance, illumination level and comfort achieved where met. - 2.14.4.
+Analyze mock-up to determine if the electrical requirements, effect, ease of maintenance, illumination level and comfort achieved meet Metrolinx requirements. - 2.14.4.
 Mock-up may [not] remain as part of Work. - 2.14.5.
 TEST switch: Transfers unit from external power supply to integral battery supply. - 2.14.6.
 Electrical Connection: 1800 mm cord with plug cap, NEMA WD 6, Type 5 20 configuration.
 Conduit connection. - 2.14.7.
-Input Voltage: [120] [208] volts.
+Input Voltage: 120 or 208 volts AC for public access areas.
+120, 208 or 347 volts AC for all other areas